CLEVIPREX® (clevidipine) has individualized, titratable dosing and administration

 • This includes patients with abnormal hepatic function and moderate to severe renal impairment

-• Individualize dosage depending on the response of the patient and the BP goal
+• Individualized dosage depending on the response of the patient and the BP goal

-• Most patients were treated with maximum doses of 16 mg/hr or less
+• Most patients were treated with maximum doses of 16 mg/h or less

 Titrate Icon